I Was a Male War Bride (1949)—yes, you read the title correctly—stands the test of time.

 Later, when they’ve arrived at Bad Nauheim, Henry offers to give the tired Catherine a back rub in her room before bed.
 She falls asleep in the middle of it, and then the door handle falls off as Henry tries to make a gentlemanly exit.
 He can’t get out, leading Catherine to believe he had the worst of intentions the whole time, and never left her room that night.

-You’d think that Henry and Catherine would never talk to each other again after Henry goes undercover to find Schindler in the German black market, then ends up in jail after the police raid the place and Catherine doesn’t reveal Henry’s true identity, or admit to knowing him, when she’s initially questioned.
-To be fair, Henry did insult her just before he went undercover, refusing her help and telling her to act like she didn’t know him no matter what…but still…he probably hadn’t counted on being carted off to jail when he made that sassy request.
+And you’d think that Henry and Catherine would never talk to each other again after Henry goes undercover to find Schindler in the German black market, only to end up in jail after the police raid the place and Catherine opts not to reveal Henry’s true identity–or even admit to knowing him–when she’s initially questioned.

-But it’s clear the Henry and Catherine are beginning to fall for each other.
+But it’s clear the Henry and Catherine have begun to fall for each other.
 They successfully find Schindler and send him to France, before finally professing their love for each other after accidentally crashing their motorcycle into the largest haystack you’ve ever seen in your life.

 Still Not Happily Ever After